 Slowly, but surely, compact cameras are being replaced by cell phones as a result.
 Gone are the days when we need to carry a separate point and shoot – now just grab your smartphone from your pocket and you are good to go.
 Smartphones are so lightweight and portable, that capturing photos has never been easier.
 Plus, you always carry one with you.

-I believe that phone photography is not aimed to be perfect in execution – rather, I try to capture the mood and look forward for nice compositions, which is the actual key for any good photo.
+I believe that phone photography is not aimed to be perfect in execution – rather, I try to capture the mood and look forward to nice compositions, which is the actual key to any good photo.

-Silhouette works great with phones at sunrises and sunsets and is also quite easy to capture.
-With the release of phones like the LG G4 you can actually set your exposure for the desired scene and even shoot in RAW.
-Generally, you have a complete automated mode with which most of the people shoot.
+The silhouette works great with phones at sunrises and sunsets and is also quite easy to capture.
+With the release of the latest smartphones, you can actually set your exposure for the desired scene and even shoot in RAW.
+Generally, you have a completely automated mode with which most people shoot.
 There might be other modes available such as landscapes and portraits on some phones, but they all feel the same to me and seem more like effects rather than actual changes in exposure.
-I would not worry about camera effects and would rather shoot as flat as possible and alter contrast and saturation later in post.
+I would not worry about camera effects and would rather shoot as flat as possible and alter contrast and saturation later in the post.
 So all you need to do is just click the capture button at the right moment.
 Do your best to properly frame your shot and look for a good composition beforehand.
 Turning on composition lines such as the rule of thirds will help in positioning your subject(s).

 Finally, when you are done processing your images, now it’s time to share them!
 There are plenty of great platforms on which you can showcase your phone photography, whether it is in the form of social media such as Facebook and Instagram, or various sites hosting photo contests specifically for phone photography.
 It is a lot of fun photographing with a phone and the possibilities are endless!
 You will never get bored, as long as you keep pushing yourself to get better and better.
 Sometimes it is good to limit ourselves to inferior tools – they allow us to get better with larger and more capable cameras.